ShaneIsrael/hexo_blog/source/_posts/girl-scout-cookies.md

 A completely unbiased review on the two cookies I happened to buy when the girl scouts flooded our office.

-# Girl scoute cookies, what are they really?
+# Girl scout cookies, what are they really?

 Crack.
 They are basically crack.